-Community survey responses reveal the pervasiveness of poverty and it corrosive effect across generations.
+Community survey responses reveal the pervasiveness of poverty and its corrosive effect across generations.
 Not only does poverty affect people's ability to meet basic needs, it can impact the aspirations and outlook of younger family members.
-Respondents cite "poverty throughout generations of families" as the third most critical problem in Waldo County, second only to opioid use and obesity, and ahead of such common challenges as food insecurity, transportation, and job training.
-Respondents cite "poverty throughout generations of families" as the third most critical problem in Waldo County, second only to opioid use and obesity, and ahead of such common challenges as food insecurity, transportation, and job training.
-Respondents cite "poverty throughout generations of families" as the third most critical problem in Waldo County, second only to opioid use and obesity, and ahead of such common challenges as food insecurity, transportation, and job training.
-One respondent notes on the topic of youth growing up in poverty that "it is all they know".
+13% of respondents answered not having enough money to pay household bills during a typical month.
+Respondents cite "poverty throughout generations of families" as the second most critical problem in Waldo County, with lack of affordable housing being the first, and ahead of such common challenges as opioid use, food insecurity, transportation, and job training.
+Many respondents cited poverty as being one of the biggest problems facing youth in Waldo County.
 According to a report from the Brookings Institute, nearly half (42%) of children from households with low-incomes grow up to have a low-income as adults, while just 9% of children from wealthy households end up in a household with low-income as adults (with "low-income" meaning the bottom 20% of incomes)."